Looking at the World at Low Power

 I came to America during its Bicentennial.

-Now, as the country reaches its 250th birthday, I feel grateful not only for what America gave me, but for the way these fifty years have taught me to look beneath the surface.
+Now, as the nation reaches its 250th birthday, I find myself grateful not only for what America gave me, but for the way these fifty years have taught me to look beneath the surface.

 The world is noisy.